 LakeSPI stands for Lake Submerged Plant Indicators.
 This is a monitoring technique where divers look at the presence of both native and introduced submerged macrophytes (large aquatic plants and algae) as an indicator of ecological health.
 LakeSPI surveys have been completed for 41 lakes throughout the Region, and resurveying generally occurs every five years.

 Our swim spot monitoring programme covers over 80 sites across the rohe, including three lakes: Lake Wiritoa, Hokowhitu Lagoon, and Lake Dudding.
 Every swimming season, from November to April, our staff check these popular locations weekly to ensure they are suitable for swimming.

 Because every lake behaves in a slightly different way, no one solution will be suitable for every lake.
-Effective management requires sound understanding of ecological risks and cultural sensitivities, as well as logistical and financial challenges.
-Horizons Regional Council is actively working with local iwi, landowners, territorial authorities and lake experts from around New Zealand to improve our understanding of our region’s lakes, inform current management, and support future decision making.
+Effective management requires a sound understanding of ecological risks, cultural sensitivities, and logistical and financial challenges.
+Horizons is working with local iwi, landowners, territorial authorities and lake experts from around New Zealand to improve our understanding of the Region’s lakes, inform current management, and support future decision-making.

 Through collaboration with iwi/ hapū and local stakeholders, we have developed restoration plans for:

 Two further reports completed in 2018 identify the information required to fully inform the development of restoration plans for several shallow and deep dune lakes.